OsmondOlive/bioflowhub/_posts/2026-04-29-home-workouts.md

 ## Progressive Overload Without Weights

-Progressive overload — the principle that the training stimulus must increase over time to continue producing adaptation — is not optional.
+Progressive overload, the principle that the training stimulus must increase over time to continue producing adaptation, is not optional.
 Without it, training produces a plateau and eventually maintenance at best.
 With weights, the progression is straightforward.
 Without them, it requires deliberate planning.

 The main tools for progression in bodyweight training are: